On the kinetic description of the objective molecular dynamics: From Mesoscopic regime to macroscopic regime

 \subsection{Universal conservation laws}

-We begin by revisiting the macroscopic quantities that arise from classical fluid mechanics.
-Subsequently, we re-formulate them within the context of homo-energetic flow \eqref{ansatz}.
-Notably, owing to the homogeneity in $x$ of $g(t,w)$, the macroscopic quantities will solely be time-dependent. \begin{itemize} \item Density $\rho(t,x)$:
+We begin by revisiting the macroscopic quantities that arise from classical fluid mechanics and re-formulate them within the context of homo-energetic flow \eqref{ansatz}.
+Notably, owing to the homogeneity in $x$ of $g(t,w)$, the macroscopic quantities will solely be time-dependent.

+Noting that in \eqref{ansatz} that if we begin with $\int_{\mathbb{R}^{3}} g(0,w) w \rd w=0$, then the first moment of $g$ remains zero, i.e., $\int_{\mathbb{R}^{3}} g(t,w) w \rd w=0$.
+This condition is maintained throughout the derivation, as explained in \cite[Remark 2.2]{JNV2020}.
+Therefore, in the subsequent analysis, we consistently assume that the first moment of $g$ is zero.